What Causes Root Canal? Understanding Tooth Infection

 While less common, extreme, long-term gum disease (periodontitis) can cause the gums to pull away from the tooth.
 This loss of gum and bone tissue exposes the tooth’s root.
 Bacteria from the gum disease can travel up the root and infect the pulp from the bottom, causing a painful Tooth Infection and Root Canal issue.

-Let’s look at the most frequent culprit—deep tooth decay.
-It’s a slow-motion disaster that can usually be prevented.
+Let’s look at the most frequent culprit: deep tooth decay.
+It’s a gradual process that can usually be prevented.

 1. Stage 1: Enamel Decay: The decay starts as a tiny patch on the hard enamel.
 At this stage, you often feel nothing, and a simple filling is all that’s needed.